-- In mid to late August, crews will close the bridge to all traffic around the clock for approximately six weeks.
+- Starting at 12:01 a.m.
+Monday, Aug.
+31, crews will close the bridge to all traffic around the clock through mid-October while they repaint the bridge.

 - During the total closure, drivers will follow a signed detour via the nearby Riverside Avenue Bridge which will be used as a two-way detour.

 - Local businesses will remain accessible.

 The Simpson Avenue Bridge, which spans the Hoquiam River, was last painted in 1992.
 Since then, the protective coating on the bridge has deteriorated, exposing the steel to the weather and elements, resulting in rust and corrosion.

 The 1,978 foot-long bridge was opened in 1928 and has been painted multiple times over the years.

 Painting the bridge preserves and restores the bridge's structural integrity and protects the steel from future corrosion.

 The End Result

 The steel framework of the bridge will be cleaned and repainted with a protective coating.
 The project will prolong the life of the bridge.

 - Preservation: This project helps prevent future corrosion and preserves the structural integrity of the bridge.